Pulley Kantor suture, double set-back suture, double set-back dermal suture

 The first bite is executed by traversing the dermis following the curvature of the needle and allowing the needle to exit closer to the incised wound edge.
 Care should be taken to remain in the dermis to minimize the risk of epidermal dimpling.
 The needle does not, however, exit through the incised wound edge, but rather 1-4 mm distant from the incised edge.
 The size of this first bite is based on the size of the needle, the thickness of the dermis, and the need for and tolerance of eversion.

 Keeping the loose end of suture between the surgeon and the patient, the dermis on the side of the first bite is released.
-The tissue on the opposite edge is then reflected back in a similar ...
+The tissue on the opposite edge is then reflected ...